Is Releasing Equity a Good Idea?

 Lifetime mortgages can also be used to reduce your inheritance tax bill as the money borrowed is deducted from your estate when you pass away.

-In this comprehensive guide, we’ll delve into the ins and outs of the best lifetime mortgages – from understanding how equity release works and the different options available, to finding the best providers in 2023, to explaining the difference between lifetime mortgages and equity release.
+In this comprehensive guide, we’ll delve into the ins and outs of the best lifetime mortgages – from understanding how equity release works and the different options available, to finding the best equity release providers, to explaining the difference between lifetime mortgages and equity release.

 Is Equity Release Really Worth It?